 - Previously unimportant tasks suddenly become all important – displacement activities.

-- Creating the illusion of tackling the task.
-E.g. you make a list of what you need to do before you can start a project like tidying your office, making sure you’ve got all the right stationery, phoning team members to make sure they’re OK etc. and then decide that’s enough for one day, you’ve made a start and can now turn to something more pleasurable.
+- Creating the illusion of tackling the task, for example by making a list of what you need to do before you can start a project like tidying your office; making sure you’ve got all the right stationery or phoning team members to make sure they’re OK.
+But then you decide that’s enough for one day - you’ve made a start and can now turn to something more pleasurable.

 - Calling yourself lazy or useless gives yourself an excuse not to do anything.